 You get a hint of coconut from the coconut milk that you dip the mahi-mahi fillets in before pressing them into the macadamia nut and panko breading.
 And the mango salsa is beyond perfect spooned over this dish.

-Serve with some coconut jasmine rice and a nice salad and you've got a fantastic dinner that will make you feel like you are right there in Hawaii!
+Serve with some coconut rice and a nice salad with papaya seed dressing and you’ve got a fantastic dinner that will make you feel like you are right there in Hawaii!

-• mahi-mahi (I use roasted & salted macadamia nuts)
+• macadamia nuts – I use roasted & salted macadamia nuts

 • coconut milk